-For the three months ended March 31, 2022 compared to the same period in 2021, research and development expenses related to QINLOCK decreased primarily as a result of decreased clinical trial expenses of \$6.4 million and decreased manufacturing costs of \$1.9 million.
-Clinical trial expenses for QINLOCK decreased primarily as a result of decreased expenses associated with INTRIGUE, our Phase 3 study of QINLOCK for the treatment of second-line GIST, which we initiated in December 2018 and for which enrollment was completed in December 2020, our Phase 1 trial of QINLOCK, and INVICTUS, our Phase 3 study of QINLOCK for the treatment of fourth-line GIST, which we initiated in January 2018 and announced top-line results from in August 2019.
+For the three and six months ended June 30, 2022 compared to the same periods in 2021, research and development expenses related to QINLOCK decreased primarily as a result of decreases in clinical trial expenses of \$4.1 million and \$10.5 million and decreases in manufacturing costs of \$3.3 million and \$5.2 million, respectively.
+Clinical trial expenses for QINLOCK decreased primarily as a result of decreased expenses associated with INTRIGUE, our Phase 3 study of QINLOCK for the treatment of second-line GIST, which we initiated in December 2018 and for which enrollment was completed in December 2020 and our Phase 1 trial of QINLOCK.
 Manufacturing costs decreased primarily due to timing of processing of inventory for clinical and commercial use and due to the discontinuation of certain clinical trials as a result of the corporate restructuring implemented in the fourth quarter of 2021.